 ALWAYS.

-When I was going through a tough time when my child's mother was violating my visitation, Lt.
-Mike DiSain was professional, gave me great advise, and genuinely empathized with my situation.
+When I was going through a tough time when my child's mother was violating my visitation agreement to see my daughter, Lt.
+Mike DeSain was there for me.

 Understands why I do what I do.

 Simply put, Lt.
-Mike DiSain gets it.
+Mike DeSain gets it.

 Which is why it not only disgusts me to see Rochester, NY's mainstream news media whores create a "story" where there is none, all to get news ratings and sell a few more copies of their shit newspaper, but it also disgust me to see a white, suburban woman, think that her husband is somehow above the law.